 Direct Marketing 101

 Many direct response marketing techniques also have digital components that help bridge the gap.
-Here are the direct marketing strategies that you need to pay attention to in 2017 no matter where your marketing strategies lie on the analog to digital spectrum.
+Here are the direct marketing strategies that you need to pay attention to no matter where your marketing strategies lie on the analog to digital spectrum.

-Use multiple media types to continue the conversation.
+Use multiple media types to continue the conversation

 The practice of using TV to create awareness around a direct mail piece or print ad is nothing new.
 Frequency of exposure within multiple media your target engages with continues the conversation.
 And if you’re after distracted Millennials, you need to reach them in more than one place.
 TV-connected devices account for 23% of Millennials’ total time with video.
 Traditional advertising models are changing as innovative technologies such as programmatic and addressable ads allow advertisers to reach consumers in new and creative ways.